 Mr. Flitcroft is the designated person at Seaton Delaval First School for all safeguarding issues.
-In his absence you can confidentially talk to Councillor M Richards and Mrs Duguid [joint Chairs of Governors], Miss A Tyler (Deputy Head teacher) or Miss Brown [Senior Teacher].
+In his absence you can confidentially talk to Councillor M Richards [ Chair of Governors], Mrs A Brown (Deputy Head teacher) or Miss Brown [Senior Teacher].

-The Local Authority Designated Officer is Kevin Richardson, direct contact is 01670 623979
+The Local Authority Designated Officer is Adam Hall, direct contact is 01670 623979

 If you are worried about a child please contact Mr. Flitcroft on